micans/pick/README.md

 ## Transform values via quantisation and normalisation

-Pick can read quantisation steps from a file and use these to transform column values into quantised and normalised values in the range `1/N, 2/N ...
+Pick can read `N-1` quantisation steps from a file and use these to transform column values into quantised and normalised values in the range `1/N, 2/N ...
 1.0` where `N` is the number of quantiles.
+The quantile steps, which must be non-decreasing, are assumed to divide the data into (approximately) equal-sized buckets.

 The result of `,qn` for a value `x` is the fraction of data values (encoded in the quantile steps) that are equal to or smaller than `x`, assuming `x` is the largest value in its allotted bucket.

 The result of `,qnr` for a value `x` is the fraction of data values (encoded in the quantile steps) that are equal to or larger than `x`, assuming `x` is the smallest value in its allotted bucket.

+Usage of `qn` and `qnr` is similar to that of dictionaries.
+Quantile steps are read from a file and given a name similar to dictionaries, and `qn` and `qnr` take in a numerical value and a quantisation name similar to how `map` takes a string value and a dictionary name.

 The script `quants` can be used to create the required `N-1` quantile steps.
 An example: